Vai al contenuto principale

 The program of the course is structured as follows:

-• Energy bands in direct and indirect band-gap crystals and semiconductors, tight binding model, charge carriers and effective mass
+• Energy bands in direct and indirect band-gap crystals and semiconductors, tight binding model, charge carries and effective mass.
+Bloch oscillations.

-• Generation and recombination processes in indirect-bandgap semiconductors: the Shockley-Read & Hall theory
+• Generation and recombination processes in semiconductors: the Shockley-Read & Hall theory

 • Bipolar junction transistor

-• Laser-based optical characterization techniques and applications (Raman effect for solid state materials, Photoluminescence and single-photon microscopy)
+• Laser-based optical characterization techniques and applications (Raman effect for solid state materials, Photoluminescence) (Jacopo, 8h LAB + 2 introduction)

 Oggetto: